 The Environmental Leadership Program (ELP) is a one-semester integrated 4-credit program for grade 11 and grade 12 students in the London District Catholic School Board.
 Students explore environmental issues and learn about sustainable living through experiences while earning their grade 11 Biology, grade 12 Environment and Resource Management and two Co-Operative Education credits.
+ELP is the core component of the SHSM Environment.
 Outdoor and hands-on learning projects with local partners helps to promote community building, leadership/citizenship development and a strong environmental ethic.

 Program highlights include a winter camp near Lake Huron, a 1-week camping trip to Pelee Island and a 6-day wilderness canoe trip to Temagami.
 In total students spend at least part of 40+ days outside the classroom.